unilincoln/RDM/researchtools.md

 		<h2><i class="icon-folder-open"></i> When You're Done</h2>

-		<p>Research data management doesn't end when your project is finished, with research councils increasingly demanding long-term preservation of information.
-These tools make sure that what you've achieved doesn't get lost, as well as improving the visibility of your work.</p>
+		<p>Research data management doesn't end when your project is finished.
+The Research Councils increasingly demand long-term preservation of information.
+These tools make sure your work is preserved and disseminated.</p>

 	</div>